 - Fellow of the Royal Geographical Society (RGS) since 1986.

-- Member of the World Cetacean Alliance that is working to conserve cetaceans, improve observations and records, and to stop having dolphins in captivity.
+- Member of the World Cetacean Alliance that is working to conserve cetaceans, improve observations and records, and to an end to keeping dolphins in captivity.

 - A committee member on the London branch of the Marine Conservation Society for a number of years in the 1990’s.